csoneson/conquer_comparison/README.md

 * `unit_tests/` contains unit tests that were used to check the calculations
 * `Makefile` is the master script, which outlines the entire evaluation and calls all scripts in the appropriate order
 * `include_filterings.mk`, `include_datasets.mk`, `include_methods.mk` and `plot_methods.mk` are additional makefiles listing the filter settings, data set and differential expression methods used in the comparison
+* `Dockerfile`: build instructions for the Docker container
+* `install.R`: used by the Docker container to install the necessary R packages to run the pipeline

 ## Running the comparison